 An overall description of the wave properties that have been inferred from a combination of statistical and case-history studies in the bow shock is sketched in Figure 2.
-Electromagnetic noise power P_B , shown here in terms of magnetic field, increases with β to levels roughly an order of magnitude or more higher when $\beta > 10$ than when $\beta \lesssim .1$.
-Average electric wave strength $\langle E \rangle$ is seen at well over an order of magnitude higher at $M \approx 10$ than at $M \approx 1$, and peak fields in critical portions of quasi-perpendicular shocks may reach two orders higher than typical values in laminar shocks.
+Electromagnetic noise power P_B , shown here in terms of magnetic field, increases with β to levels roughly an order of magnitude or more higher when $\beta > 10$ than when $\beta \leq .1$.
+Average electric wave strength <E> is seen at well over an order of magnitude higher at M \approx 10 than at M \approx 1, and peak fields in critical portions of quasi-perpendicular shocks may reach two orders higher than typical values in laminar shocks.